manorrock/sphynx/README.md

 # Manorrock Sphynx Project

 _This project is no longer being maintained.
-If you want to reboot it please create your own fork!_se visit our [blog post](https://www.manorrock.com/blog/2025/04/14/manorrock_sustainability_initiative.html).
+If you want to reboot it please create your own fork!

 ---